0xcert/docs/api/guides/asset-ledger-deployment.md

   symbol: 'MCC',
   uriPrefix: 'http://example-domain.com',
   uriPostfix: '.json',
-  schemaId: '0x3f4a0870cd6039e6c987b067b0d28de54efea17449175d7a8cd6ec10ab23cc5d',
+  schemaId: '44136fa355b3678a1146ad16f7e8649e94fb4fc21fe77e8310c060f61caaff8a',
-  capabilities: [AssetLedgerCapability.TOGGLE_TRANSFERS],
+  capabilities: [
+    AssetLedgerCapability.TOGGLE_TRANSFERS,
+    AssetLedgerCapability.DESTROY_ASSET,
+    AssetLedgerCapability.REVOKE_ASSET,
+    AssetLedgerCapability.UPDATE_ASSET
+  ],
-  ownerId: '0xcc567f78e8821fb8d19f7e6240f44553ce3dbfce',
+  ownerId: provider.accountId,
 };
 ```

 We describe our asset ledger by naming it and by setting its symbol.
 We decide where the asset metadata will live by defining the `uriPrefix` and `uriPostfix`.
 Asset's metadata is off-chain descriptive data about each asset.
-Combining the `uriPrefix` with asset ID and `uriPostfix`, we get the URI of each asset's metadata location.
+Combining the `uriPrefix` with asset's ID and `uriPostfix`, we get the URI of each asset's metadata location.
 Through the [Certification guide](), we define the schemaId, and through [capabilities](), we decide what additional functionalities the asset ledger will possess.
 We select the owner of the asset ledger by setting `ownerId` to owner's Ethereum account address.
 Owner will receive abilities of the deployed asset ledger.
+As `ownerId` we set `provider.accountId` so we set ourself as the owner of asset ledger.

 ::: warning
 Asset ledger's capabilities cannot be changed once a ledger is deployed.